Get fast, secure, and private web browsing with Avast Secure Browser

 Avast Online Security also blocks invasive cookies and other web trackers, protecting your data from online advertisers.
 And it automatically opens shopping and banking pages in Avast Secure Browser, if you’ve got that installed, to give you even more protection.

-Browser security powered by the world’s most trusted antivirus.
+Browser security powered by world-class antivirus.

 Crowd-sourced protection from hundreds of millions of people around the world.